While safety and security should be a priority all year round, you should pay even closer attention to these matters during the holidays.

 Seasonal promotions and events can send larger than usual crowds to your store.
 And while that can be a good thing for sales, it can also leave you vulnerable to theft and fraud, or worse — put your employees and customers in harm’s way.

 But don’t worry — by taking the proper steps, you can minimize or even completely avoid any security and safety issues this holiday season.
-Start with the five best practices below.

 1. Carry out holiday-specific safety precautions